Preventing respiratory illnesses

 Image of woman holding a coughing child.

-Whooping cough is spreading in Clark County, with more than 400 cases reported through October.
+Whooping cough is spreading in Clark County, with nearly 600 cases reported in 2024.
 Most of the cases are children who have never been vaccinated.

 Children who get whooping cough can spread the illness to younger siblings, including babies who are at risk for getting very sick.
 They also cannot go back to school until they are no longer contagious, which could be a week or more.